JasonMahdjoub/MaDKitLanEdition/README.md

     * Several encryption algorithms, including authenticated encryption algorithms and Post Quantum Cryptography encryptions
     * Several signature algorithms, including  Post Quantum Cryptography signers
     * There is a possibility to choose between several key agreement algorithms, including Post Quantum Cryptography agreements
-    * Sending the same packet is impossible :
+    * Sending the same packet from "the man in the middle" is impossible :
     	* Initialization vectors used with encryption has a secret part composed of counter that is increased at each data exchange.
     	* More over, signatures are computed with a secret part composed of counter that is increased at each data exchange.
 * Access protocol manage peer to peer login and gives rights to specified groups of agents.
 A specific login protocol has been established in order to exchange password or secret keys, without compromising them if the distant peer is not a trusting peer.
 Same thing with the user login.
 More over, if the user provide a symmetric secret key for signature, it is used to authentifie random messages during the authentication process.
-* possibility to connect randomly to one of the given servers (simple load balancing)
+* possibility to connect randomly to one server between several available servers (simple load balancing)
 * ability to ban IP's that generates a number of anomalies above a threshold.
 Banned IP's are stored into a database.
 A white ip list is possible.
+Anomalies can be a problem that occurs during the authentication process, the encryption and signature process, the deserialization process, and in every part of the network protocol.
+Anomalies considered as attacks trigger ban immediately whereas others anomalies that are suspected as attacks trigger ban only a threshold is reached.
-* several levels of ban duration
+* There are several levels of ban duration
-* ability to limit DDoS attacks (only limit).
-If a lot of peers ask for queries at the same time, the same will block every new query until old queries have been managed, this in order to avoid the explosion of the memory consumption.
+* Ability to limit DDoS attacks (only limit).
+If a lot of peers ask for queries at the same time, the attacked peer will block every new query until old queries have been managed, this in order to avoid the explosion of the memory consumption.
+Moreover if one peer do too much queries, the attacked peer limit only the connexion of this peer.
+So there a global and a local limitation.
 * Peers can communicate through several middle peers (Transfer connection).
 The system is able to make connections indirect, but secured (impossible to decode data for middle peers if the connection is secured).
 * UPNP IGD futures :
     * Auto-connect with peers located into local network
     * Auto-open a router's port to enable direct connection with distant peers.
     * If no opened port is available or if no UPNP IGD rooter is available for two concerned distant peers, the system can choose to make an indirect connection between the two peers, through a dedicated server.
 This server is not able to decode messages between the two peers if the connection is secured.
-* enable to send simples messages between agents, or big data transfers (like files) between agents.
+* Enable to send simple messages between agents, or big data transfers (like files) between agents.
+Each connexion work in parallel.
+For one connexion, simple agent messages are sent according a FIFO policy (First In, First Out).
+However, there are some messages that are part of the MKLE protocol that are considered as a priority (i.e. Ping/Pong messages).
+For one connexion, big data transfers are sent in parallel with other big data transfers and with simple agent messages.
-* individual messages can be encrypted or not
+* individual agent messages can be encrypted or not.
+By default, all agent messages are encrypted.
 * multiple connections are possible between two same peers (through multiple interfaces).
 The system will use each connection in parallel by choosing for each packet to send the connection which offer more bandwidth or which is less busy
+* IPV4 and IPV6 compatible at the same time
 * The system detects hot plug of network interfaces
 * middle man is limited by using an interfaced kernel address, when a peer try to use the same kernel address than an other peer.
-* Conversation ID's are also interfaced for security reason
+* Conversation ID's are also interfaced for security reasons
-* Agents that send distant messages are blocked until the message is sent, this in order to avoid increasing memory use.
+* Agents that send distant messages are blocked until the message is sent, this in order to avoid increasing memory use while network is slower than agent's simulation
-* possibility to get metrics for each connection, and for each big data transfer.
+* possibility to get network metrics for each connection, and for each big data transfer.
 * Connections are automatically closed if the distant peer does not answer to ping messages.
 Lost messages are identified, and messages which have not been sent are returned to sender agents.
-* large scale conception
+* large scale conception (i.e. use of socket channel)
 * Serialization of classes are now externalized.
 More over, there is a white list of classes that can be externalized and a black list that cannot.
 Moreover, over memory allocation (arrays or strings) is controlled during the deserialization process.
 * Configuration files can be in several formats :
 	* YAML format (default)
 	* XML format
 	* Properties format

+All described features are tested and considered as stable.